The College provides immense opportunities for students to expand global vision and explore different cultures.

-Medicine courses are NOT open to exchange students.
+Below courses are NOT open to exchange students:

 (1) Not open to final year students.

-(6) Scholarships offered by the Ministry of Education would be available for local students.
-Details are yet to be confirmed.
+(8) Scholarships offered by the Ministry of Education might be available for local students.

-– Special programs designed for international students such as internship programs and volunteer social work.
+(1) Special programs designed for international students such as internship programs and volunteer social work may be available.

-– On-campus or host family accommodation options available
+(2) On-campus or host family accommodation options available.

 Not for Faculty of Law students